NLP-Core-Team/ruIFEval/README.md

 pip3 install -r requirements.txt
 ```

+> [!NOTE]
+> The release version of the dataset has changed to ruIFEval_v0.1.
+Some prompts have been improved in this version.

 ## How to run

 You need to create a jsonl file with two entries: prompt and response.